github/docs/content/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers.md

 ## About dev containers

-Development containers, or dev containers, are Docker containers that are specifically configured to provide a full-featured development environment.
+Development containers, or dev containers, are Docker containers that are specifically configured to provide a fully featured development environment.
 Whenever you work in a codespace, you are using a dev container on a virtual machine.

 You can configure the dev container for a repository so that codespaces created for that repository give you a tailored development environment, complete with all the tools and runtimes you need to work on a specific project.
 If you don't define a configuration in the repository then {% data variables.product.prodname_github_codespaces %} uses a default configuration, which contains many of the common tools that your team might need for development with your project.
 For more information, see "[Using the default dev container configuration](#using-the-default-dev-container-configuration)."